-“I could put my cigarette out in it,” the man said and laughed a little.
-Blond and tall and lean.
-He rolled the window up with his other hand to keep ashes from blowing back in his face, making the jeep unbearably hot though it was barely past breakfast.
+“I could put my cigarette out in it,” the man says and laughs a little.
+Blond and tall and lean, he rolls the window up to keep the ashes from blowing back in his face, making the jeep unbearably hot.
+It is barely past breakfast.

-Jay and the girl rode in the cargo end of the jeep with their backpacks and the big five gallon jerry cans.
-The man, his friend and their gear rode up front.
-They were all heading to the beaches on the east side of Zanzibar.
-Jay and the girl had been in the old Stone town for a night after arriving from travels on the Serengeti and climbing Kilimanjaro.
+Jay and the girl ride in the cargo end of the jeep with their backpacks and the big five gallon jerry cans.
+The man, and the man’s friend and their gear, ride up front.
+They are all heading to the beaches on the east side of Zanzibar.
+Jay and the girl have been in the Old Stone Town for a night after arriving from travels on the Serengeti and climbing Kilimanjaro.
 Or trying anyways.

-“Please, could you put it out?” she asked.
-They hit another bump and everything went flying, including the cap on one of the cans.
-Jay reached down to put the cap back on and found it was broken and wouldn’t tighten properly.
-They hit another bump and more gas splashed out of the can soaking the front of his t shirt.
+They hit another bump and everything goes flying, including the cap on one of the cans.
+Jay reaches down to put the cap back on and finds it broken.
+They hit another bump and more gas splashes out of the can soaking the front of his t shirt.

 “You Americans.
-You think you call tell everyone what to do,” the man said.
+You think you call tell everyone what to do,” the man says.

-Fumes filled the van, made the girl nauseous and before the man could reply, Jay lunged forward, and grabbed the cigarette from the man’s hand.
-He crushed the cigarette in his hand then threw it out the window.
+Fumes fill the van, making the girl nauseous.
+Before the man can reply, Jay lunges forward, and grabs the cigarette.
+Crushes it in his hand then throws it out the window.

-“Good god,” the man said and looked at Jay as if Jay was crazy.
+“Good god,” the man says.
+Looks at Jay as if Jay is crazy.
+It’s possible Jay appears that way.
 They had had a rough night, Jay and the girl.
-Their room had been newly fumigated and even with windows open and the fan on high, it was impossible to sleep – the heat suffocating and the smell venomous.
-The stone walls of the old town held the heat in and kept any hope of a breeze out.
+Their room newly fumigated and even with windows open and the fan on high, sleep was impossible.
+The heat suffocating.
+The smell venomous.
+The stone walls of the old town held heat in and kept any hope of a breeze out.
 And now the gasoline.